 • Paragraph 3 (Results, Demographics), what are the conventional religions?
 There’s ~ 43% unaccounted for.
+Corrected on pp12-13

 • Table 1: HIV transmission response; some of the items included as questions here, are not relevant if the main aim is assessing sexual behaviour (e.g blood transfusion, mosquitoes), what were the reasons for their inclusion?
+These questions tested learners’ knowledge about HIV transmission and did NOT pertain to their sexual behaviours as such.

+The title has been changed accordingly.

 • Table 1 as it stands gives an inaccurate impression.
 The use of ‘correct’ and ‘incorrect’ is misleading.
 The information under ‘correct’ seems to mean ‘yes’ as the first results were given as ‘yes’.
 Based on this logic then the results presented in lines 313-317 are inaccurate.
+This is NOT the logic, because some ‘no’ answers were correct and some ‘yes’ answers were incorrect – this was done as recommended by the statistician to avoid a specific ‘mindset’ of yes= good and no=bad among the respondents.
+The table cannot be changed at this stage but some explanations were added.

-• On pg 12, its no clear when the results indicate ‘knowledge of sexual practice’,
+• On pg 12, its no clear when the results indicate ‘knowledge of sexual practice’, this relates to the Zimbabwe HIV/AIDS school programme that teaches learners about this knowledge; correct answers = knowledge; incorrect answers = lack of knowledge.

 • In the interpretation of result; if 65% knew and only 2% did not know – why is this still interpreted as lack of knowledge?
+Every learner should know the basics of HIV/AIDS if the Zimbabwe HIVAIDS school programme is successful

 • Discussion; there was no indication in the study that learners would be asked about HIV treatment issues, so lines 437 – 441 are not related to results presented here, why is it mentioned?
+The aspects of treatment are addressed in the school programme; they should know that there is no cure for AIDS and that myths about cures are untrue.
+This aspect has been left ‘as is’ as the authors regard this as being important for the context within which this study had been conducte.

 • Information on page 15 – The relevance of VCT to these objectives is not clear (Also see VCT in abstract).
 Willingness to go to VCT does not indicate an understanding of what VCT entails.
-Also in recommendations, easier access to VCT does not guarantee a change in behaviour or an increased understanding of HIV knowledge etc.
+Also in recommendations, easier access to VCT does not guarantee a change in behaviour or an increased understanding of HIV knowledge etc. VCT is addressed in the HIV/AIDS school programme.
+It is indeed noteworthy that the majority of learners would be willing to undergo VCT but had not accessed these services.
+This indicates a huge potential area for improvements in HIV/AIDS services in Zimbabwe for the youth and cannot be removed from the text.
+This has been left ‘as is’.

 • The study had too many limitations and it is not clear why some of them were not removed through study planning.
+Explained that it was an extremely difficult time in Zimbabwe with political upheavals, teachers’ strikes, lack of fuel, expensive travelling.
+Cars were queued up for kilometres waiting for petrol to arrive.

 • Recommendations: some of the recommendations do not link to the objectives.
+The revised recommendations are based on the findings.

 • Conclusion: present content is repetitive of information already stated elsewhere.
 The second last paragraph is confusing.
+Conclusions amended to portray the most significant aspects.
+Conclusions inevitably do repeat some of the content of the article – otherwise the conclusions would be totally irrelevant to the article and meaningless